-Just like last year, the festivities will start in December 15 and last till January 15.
+Just like last year, the festivities will start in December 15 and last till January 15 (the Christmas market closed as planned on January 15).
 This year again there will be a proper Christmas market in front of the National Library and the National History Museum.
 And it was decided that the main Christmas tree that is usually decorated in the main square of Chisinau will be an artificial one.
 In addition, this year they will install a ferris wheel!

 If you need the festive mood right now, welcome to the Christmas town by Orange.
 It is already running at the square in front of the National Opera and Ballet Theater (just like last year).
 And it is exactly the same as last year: the same Christmas tree, same food, same toboggan sledding, even the same prices 🙂